Tobsoft/HTL_onboard/README.md

 - `String getString()`
   - Retrieves the string currently displayed on the HEX display.

+- `void setStripeMode(int mode)`
+  - Sets the display mode of the LED stripe (0 for Binary, 1 for Progress).

+- `int getStripeMode()`
+  - Gets the current display mode of the LED stripe (returns 0 for Binary, 1 for Progress).

+- `int getLedStripeValue()`
+  - Retrieves the current value (0 to 1023 in Binary mode, 0 to 10 in Progress mode) of the LED stripe.

 - `void setRGB_Multiplex(uint8_t red, uint8_t green, uint8_t blue)`
   - Sets the color for the RGB LED when used in Multiplex mode (0 to 255 for each component).